 Our consumption of animal foods has remained flat, but still chronic disease rates grow.
 If meat is not the culprit, what about vegetable oil?

 Unlike meat, vegetable oil is a new phenomenon in our diets.
 Its consumption is fairly unprecedented in human history.
-In fact, if we look back further to 1909, we can see that vegetable oil consumption has increased more than 150-fold in the US [13, 14]:
+In fact, if we look back further to 1909, we can see that vegetable oil consumption, primarily from seed oils, has increased more than 150-fold in the US [16, 17]:

 Vegetable oil consumption has been on a significant upward trajectory for the last hundred years, in line with growing rates of chronic disease.
 Worldwide by weight, more vegetable oil is consumed than beef, poultry, cheese, and butter combined.